TarasBrilian/trustless-procotol/README.md

 **Note**: THE CODE CAN ONLY RUN ON MAC OS and this is a prototype implementation for educational and research purposes not for production use.

-# Trustless Protocol: Decentralized TSS Network with Ephemeral DKG
+# Trustless Protocol: Decentralized Wallet Network with Ephemeral DKG

 A revolutionary decentralized node system featuring **Zero-Knowledge Proofs**, **macOS Secure Enclave integration**, **Ephemeral Distributed Key Generation (DKG)**, and **Permissionless TSS Network** for maximum security and privacy.
 This system creates a network of nodes that can independently validate proofs, participate in threshold signing, and generate unique ephemeral keys for each transaction that are destroyed immediately after use.